 As demand and utilization change rapidly in cloud-based applications, manual cost optimization becomes time-consuming and labor-intensive.

 Automation is the way out.
-It lets teams achieve their financial goals around cloud costs without the added effort from the engineering side of the company.
+It lets teams achieve their goals around cloud financial management without the added effort from the engineering side of the company.

 Here’s what automated cloud cost optimization can do for you: